amasyooh/Memory-Lane-App/README.md

 - npm (version 6.x or later).
 -
 For installation instructions:
-Refer to the (installation instructions) file within installation instructions folder.
+Refer to the (installation instructions) file within the main respiratory.

 Contributing
 If you wish to contribute to this project, please follow these steps: